 Seasonal music has long-held a special place in peoples’ lives, enriching festivities, underpinning our devotion (both religious and to one another), and fostering community.
 So it’s no surprise that most piano method series add a Christmas book to their range sooner rather than later.

 If Get Set!
 Piano Christmas Crackers has taken longer to arrive than might have been expected, it is because the authors have taken their time to create more than just another Christmas songbook.
-Christmas Crackers has ambitious pedagogic aims, which co-author Karen Marshall has already shared with Pianodao readers in her exclusive Behind the Scenes post.
+Christmas Crackers has ambitious pedagogic aims.

 Flicking through the pages of Christmas Crackers, it is immediately apparent that this is a Christmas book with a real difference, including so much more than just the same seasonal classics.

 Anyone interested in this book is going to be curious to know which of their favourite carols make an appearance, so here’s the complete list of the 32 tunes.
 Notice that the authors have separated them into two sections, suitable for those working through Get Set!
 Piano books 1 and 2 respectively:

 Carols and pieces for Get Set!
 Piano book 1 (beginner level):

 • Away in a Manger